3 Days in Rome Itinerary: The Perfect First-Time Guide

 view from spanish steps rome italy

-Located at the bottom of the Spanish Steps is the world’s largest McDonald’s which has over 400 seats, a salad bar, cafe, dessert bar, etc. We didn’t eat here, but we popped in to grab an iced latte.
+At the base of the steps, you’ll find the world’s largest McDonald’s, complete with over 400 seats, a salad bar, café, and dessert bar.
+We didn’t eat here, but we did pop in for a quick iced latte.
+It’s an interesting mix of modern convenience and historic surroundings.

 Pantheon